Educating our children since 1867

 “Growing Stronger Together in God’s Love.”

-In her first newsletter of Summer term Mrs. Filsell wrote:.
+In her newsletter of 14th October, Mrs. Filsell wrote: